aaronw1651/sep10-freedom-project-/blog/entry06.md

 ## Sources:
 Throughout this learning phase, online resources have been crucial.
 YouTube, in particular, has served as a significant source of tutorials and explanations, providing insights into A-Frame's capabilities and best practices for building environments and models.
 The specific videos that significantly contributed to my understanding include:
-How To Create A VR Experience With A-Frame

 <a href="https://www.youtube.com/watch?v=TgN-WL2dpRY&t=1s">How To Create A VR Experience With A-Frame</a>

 <a href="https://www.youtube.com/watch?v=ktjMCanKNLk">What Is A-Frame?
 (A-Frame Tutorial - WebVR)</a>